Today In History logo TIH

 1809

-In April 1809, Cochrane packed twelve fireships with explosive powder and launched them into the French fleet at Basque Roads.
+Cochrane packed twelve fireships with explosive powder and launched them into the French fleet at Basque Roads in April 1809.
 The flames burned hot enough to turn three massive ships of the line into splintering wrecks.
 But Admiral Gambier hesitated when he could have finished the job, fearing a trap that never came.
 Hours of inaction let the remaining French vessels escape while British sailors watched their chance slip away in the smoke.
-We remember this not for the fire, but for the cold calculation that kept a whole fleet from vanishing forever.
+The battle is remembered not for the fire, but for the cold calculation that kept a whole fleet from vanishing forever.

 1814